Alaska: Making an impact

 It is hard to believe I have now been serving with Alaska Missions in the Last Frontier for almost two months.
 There have been many up and downs, but through it all The Lord had moved in miraculous ways.
 After spending a week serving in Kodiak, Alaska, our team took a ferry back to the mainland, eventually settling in Anchorage.
 This is where we have been serving for the last 6 weeks and will be until August.

 We spend our mornings doing service projects in the community, which include light construction and a lot of cleaning.
-I would not typically/p>... [continue]
+I would not typically choose painting a strangers office as my first thing to do in the morning, but the... [continue]

 Colorado: Make the most of every opportunity